pisceanfoot/DataStaxDay/README.md

 You'll be given the connection details when the cluster starts.

-To SSH into the cluster connect as root using the password provided and the external address of one of the nodes:
+To SSH into the cluster, connect as root using the password provided and the external address of one of the nodes:
 ```
 ssh root@[ipaddress]
 ```